steven-matison/HDP3-Hue-Service/README.md

 #### Coming Soon
 - Create a repository for hue fileset built via "make install"
-- Resolve User KeyError
+- Resolve User KeyError (python work around above)
-- Bundling this service into an easier to use Management Pack for HDP 2.x & 3.x
+- Bundling this service into an easier to use Management Pack for HDP 2.x & 3.x [dfhz_hue_mpack](https://github.com/steven-dfheinz/dfhz_hue_mpack)
 - Add better handling for missing components and/or multi-node clusters
 - Improve functionality for SSL and High Availability